 The menu will be:

-- Three types of quick rustic breads
+- Three types of quick rustic bread

 - Ginger and black peppercorn-crusted salmon, honey-soy glazed bok choy, Minnesota Wild Rice Griddle Cake